davidj-brewster/davidj-brewster/README.md

 ## Hi there 👋

 ## Professional Background
 Principal DevOps Engineer working to connect the world of science at ResearchGate in Berlin.
 I have expertise in backend softwae and database development, cloud transformation, infrastructure performance and cost optimization, and platform engineering/SRE/DevOps.
-My work typically combines hands-on development with strategic leadership across cloud environments (GCP, AWS) and on-premises infrastructure.
+My work typically combines hands-on development with strategic leadership across cloud (mostly GCP) and on-premises installs.

 Beyond DevOps, most of my GitHub projects are the results of independent research in Medical AI and neuroimaging over the last few months, focusing on:
 - Brain MRI processing, segmentation, and anomaly detection